anza-xyz/agave/CONTRIBUTING.md

 All changes should be benchmarked and evidence posted to the PR.
 Microbenchmark results along with mainnet/testnet validator timings or profiles, bench-tps or other relevant integration benchmarks.
-Any code that adds complexity should be justified by a comisurate improvement in speed.
+Any code that adds complexity should be justified by a commensurate improvement in speed.

 All changes should be reviewed by subject matter experts.